Category Archives: food

 My husband and a foreign friend haggling over a piece of pork along the road just outside of Beijing.

-I’m not arguing for a hierarchy here when it comes to health, knowledge, or even taste (God knows lard, while it tastes great has expanded many an American waistline), nor am I wanting romanticize poverty.
+I’m not arguing for a hierarchy here when it comes to health, knowledge, or even taste (God knows lard, while it tastes great, has expanded many an American waistline), nor am I wanting to romanticize poverty.
 Rather I’m going for something like substance, connection, depth.

 As I thought more about these cultures of feeding or lack thereof (and enter here the catalyst for the slow food movement), I began to acknowledge the reason my heart leapt yesterday morning when my professor suggested my husband cook some Chinese food for us this evening, or why my husband and I felt oddly satisfied by the Chinese meal we had in Oklahoma in ways we didn’t by American cuisine.